 Vice President of Sales

-Herb has a 14-year career in fire service.
-During his career in the Fire Service he held many positions from instructing, working as a Communications Training Officer, to Dispatching for Captain and Battalion Chief Exams at Santa Monica Fire Department.
+Herb has a 14-year career in Fire Service.
+During his career he held many positions from Instructing, working as a Communications Training Officer, to Dispatching for Captain and Battalion Chief Exams at Santa Monica Fire Department.
 Herb has an Associate Degree from Moorpark College and a Bachelor of Arts in International Business from California State University, Northridge.
 In his spare time, Herb enjoys the outdoors, participating in sporting activities, traveling and spending quality family time with his beautiful wife Lisa and three children.

 Retired Fire Chief /Spokesperson

-Entering the fire service while serving my country as an active duty military firefighter in the United States Air Force (U.S.A.
+Jose entered the Fire Service serving this country as an active duty military Firefighter in the United States Air Force (U.S.A.
 F.) in November of 1980.
-I remained as an active duty Air Force Firefighter for approximately 10 years before separating from active duty in May of 1990.
-I held the rank of Technical Sergeant (E-6) and served as the Division Chief for Training at Vandenberg Air Force Base, CA prior to my separation from active duty.
-During my tenure in the USAF I was selected to serve in a special “Black-world” Firefighting unit in the Tonopah Test Range in Nevada supporting various top-secret projects.
+He remained as an active duty Air Force Firefighter for approximately 10 years before separating from active duty in May of 1990.
+Jose held the rank of Technical Sergeant (E-6) and served as the Division Chief for Training at Vandenberg Air Force Base, CA prior to his separation from active duty.
+During his tenure in the USAF he was selected to serve in a special “Black-world” Firefighting unit in the Tonopah Test Range in Nevada supporting various top-secret projects.